glucas/nrun/README.md

 1. **Receive Text and Rich Text**

+   * From: Nowhere
-   * If there’s no input: Continue (or Get Clipboard)
+   * If there’s no input: Continue (or Get Clipboard, if you prefer)

 2. **Get Text from Shortcut Input**